rhibee94/milestone-project-2/README.md

 the animals that you have paired together you are now merging so that for example -
 - a ginger cat becomes a tabby cat
 - a tabby cat becomes a ragdoll cat
-- a ragdoll cat becomes a siamese cat
+- a ragdoll cat becomes a Siamese cat
 - and so on until the cats become dogs and you carry on untill all 20 have been merged.